Brussels presents a unique job market, so we have produced a job seeker's guide specifically for this environment.

 Depending on your country of origin, you may find Belgian tax rates higher than you are used to.
 However, you can speak with your potential employer about what else you could be entitled to besides your salary, such as restaurant vouchers and contributions towards public transport expenses.

-The information in this guide is based on the personal opinions of the authors, and are presented in good faith.
-EuroJobsites do not accept any liability for errors, omissions and inaccuracies in this guide.
+The information in this guide is based on the personal opinions of the authors, and is presented in good faith.
+EuroJobsites do not accept any liability for errors, omissions or inaccuracies in this guide.